dfsp-spirit/spirit-quake-maps-gpl/README.md

 ## Who made the assets like textures and sounds?
 What is the license for them?

 This differs for the assets of each map, and many maps use assets from several authors.
 See the README files of the full released version of the maps at http://maps.rcmd.org for each map.
 Some maps also use textures from the base game (these are never included in the download and may show up blank if you do not have the full game).

 In general, it is pretty safe to assume that you will need to replace all assets if you want to build a version of the map that could be released under the GPL as a whole.
 This is also the way it is done in projects like OpenArena that ship with modified versions of my maps.

 ## I want to make a change and then get a new playable version of the map, using the textures and assets from the original version of the map.
 How can I do that?

-In that case you will need to download the full map (pak/pk3 file in the zip) from http://maps.rcmd.org to get the assets, and the source file from this repo (unless it is already included in the download, which should be the case for most maps).
+In that case you will need to download the full map (pak/pk3 file in the zip) from http://maps.rcmd.org to get the assets, and the source file from this repo (unless it is already included in the full map download, which should be the case for most maps).

 Then extract the pak/pk3 file into your mapping work space (usually in the Quake game directory) **preserving** the paths in the zip.
 This ensures that all assets get extracted and are placed where the maps expects them.